akrawchyk/code-talk-exercise/README.md

 Open the `css/main.css` file and follow the steps below.

-You'll also need to make changes to the `index.html` file to add the styling classes to th e content.
+You'll also need to make changes to the `index.html` file to add the styling classes to the content.

 ### Steps